Cicis: Beyond Pizza Deploys Yext to Grow Organic Search and Increase Foot Traffic.

-Founded in 1985 with a single restaurant in Plano, Texas, this family-friendly kid-friendly restaurant brand today has over 450 restaurants in 32 states.
+Founded in 1985 with a single restaurant in Plano, Texas, this family-friendly kid-friendly restaurant brand today more than 400 restaurants across the United States.
 Cicis invented the unlimited pizza buffet, and since its beginning, Cicis has pushed the limits of eating out by saying ‘yes’ to individual tastes and empowering guests to find the flavors they love.

 “Our locations are a combination of corporate-owned and franchised,” explains Douglas Kwong, Director of Digital.
 “If you think of a pizza in a traditional setting, parents are often stuck with the type of pizza the kids want.
-Well not at Cicis!
+Well, not at Cicis!
 The kids can get what they want, the parents can get what they want, and everyone has his or her time around the table, with the food each individual wants.
-After that, the kids can go up to the game room so parents can have alone time.
-So it’s really about giving guests specifically what they want — empowering them — and giving them the opportunity to take on a flavor adventure all their own.”
+After that, the kids can go up to the game room so parents can have alone time.”

-In 2015, Cicis embarked on a total rebrand, first retooling the offering and then launching a new brand identity.
+When Cicis embarked on a total rebrand, they concentrated first on retooling the offering and then launching a new brand identity.
 The company updated everything from the logo — officially changing its name to Cicis: Beyond Pizza — to the website and store concept design.

 All the same, Kwong also knows that the company’s website is not where customers will make their ultimate decision.
-“They will go to Google and type ‘directions to Cicis’, which means our digital knowledge in Google has to be right,” he says.
-“During the rebrand, we discovered lots of issues with our digital knowledge across the entire web — even basic names, addresses, and phone numbers were inconsistent.
+“They will go to Google and type ‘directions to Cicis’, which means our brand information in Google has to be right,” he says.
+“During the rebrand, we discovered lots of issues with false and misleading information about our brand across the entire web — even basic names, addresses, and phone numbers were inconsistent.
 Hours were wrong.
 Locations were marked as open that were actually closed, and people would have driven 45 minutes to learn that.
 It was quite an uphill battle when we first got started.”

-Cicis uses the Yext Knowledge Engine to manage the public facts about its brand.
-The Yext Knowledge Engine enables brands like Cicis to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Yext enables brands like Cicis to power brand verified answers across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

-Using the Yext Knowledge Engine, Cicis relaunched its website in November 2015.
-Cicis today has Yext Pages in English and Spanish.
+Using Yext, Cicis relaunched its website to include Yext Pages in English and Spanish.
 Pages from Yext are built according to search engine optimization (SEO) and app SEO best practices and are designed for worldwide content delivery with maximum reliability and performance.
-“Then we looked at Yext Listings,” Kwong recalls.
-“If you look at our web pages before the rebrand, you will see we definitely needed help from a digital knowledge service.”
+“If you look at our web pages before the rebrand, you will see we definitely needed help from a search experience cloud, like Yext.”
+Kwong recalls.

-“Ever since we got Pages and Listings up and running, we have been able to grow organic search,” states Kwong.
+“Ever since we got Yext up and running, we have been able to grow organic search,” states Kwong.
 “Right now we are at 75% of mobile traffic coming in.
-Much of that can be attributed to the digital knowledge focus that we have been placing on our restaurants in the past year.
+Much of that can be attributed to the brand verified answers that we have been placing on our restaurants website pages in the past year.
 Thanks to Yext, we are spending significantly less time doing optimization now.”

 Kwong understands how important location is to Cicis’ success.
 “Of course, it’s easiest to put revenue dollars against foot traffic.
 But more than that, we say internally that each individual brings something unique to the table.
 We believe that’s true, and that’s what we try to offer our guests.
-It’s all about empowering our guests and feeding individuality.
-With Yext, we’re better able to attract customers online and successfully get them through our doors.”
+It’s all about empowering our guests and feeding individuality.”